 Donating - 2nd Hand Goods, Tools etc

-There are a couple of local outlets for 2nd hand goods, tools, stamps etc.
+There are a couple of local outlets for 2nd hand goods, tools, stamps, books etc.

 2nd Stop Charity Shop

 The shop accepts clean, good quality clothes, books, toys, crockery, ornaments, DVD's, CD's and small items of furniture.
 They are unable to accept electrical goods, video and audio tapes, cycle helmets, child car seats and pushchairs.